mlund/faunus/docs/_docs/running.md

 }
 ~~~

-However, via the small helper script `yason.py`, JSON can be converted to/from
+However, via the helper script `yason.py`, JSON can be converted to/from
 [YAML](http://www.yaml.org) which is less verbose, more readable and therefore
 used throughout the documentation: